 Another hazard of this bill is its promotion of religious viewpoints in the classroom.
 Although students have the right to engage in voluntary, student-initiated prayer that is not coercive and does not disrupt the school's educational mission and activities, they may not utilize the classroom to proselytize their fellow students.
 This bill, however, does not clearly differentiate between student expression that relates to personal observance of religion and student expression that constitutes "outward promotion" of religion or "proselytizes a particular view."
-The Constitution, at a minimum, guarantees that the government may not coerce anyone to support or participate in religion or its exercise, but this bill fails to recognize this limitation.
+The Constitution, at a minimum, guarantees that the government may not coerce anyone to support or participate in religion or its exercise, 16 but this bill fails to recognize this limitation.

 Because "[f]amilies entrust public schools with the education of their children, but condition their trust on the understanding that the classroom will not purposely be used to advance religious views that may conflict with the private beliefs of the student and his or her family," courts are "particularly vigilant in monitoring" whether religious beliefs are taught in public schools.
-17 Yet, H 391 fails to provide guidance to the school districts that will be adopting these policies about the requirements to curtail certain constitutionally prohibited student religious expression.
+17 Yet, H 369 fails to provide guidance to the school districts that will be adopting these policies about the requirements to curtail certain constitutionally prohibited student religious expression.
 The bill states that religious expression would have to be treated the same as nonreligious expression in all instances.
 Even if a student's work satisfies the confines of the assignment, however, there is a constitutionally significant difference between one student making a persuasive speech about his or her views on global warming and the need to conserve energy and another student making a persuasive speech stating that all students must accept Jesus Christ in order to achieve salvation.
 Yet, the bill would treat both situations the same.
 When prayers, evangelism, or anti-religious speech takes place within classrooms or at school activities like graduation, students are a captive audience and thus are coerced to participate in religious exercise.
-In addition, H 391 would have the effect of making students who believe in minority faiths and who are non-believers feel like outsiders in their own public schools, which is one of the very harms the First Amendment exists to prevent.
+In addition, H 369 would have the effect of making students who believe in minority faiths and who are non-believers feel like outsiders in their own public schools, which is one of the very harms the First Amendment exists to prevent.

-This Bill Does Not Distinguish Between Elementary and Secondary School Policy impressionability of young elementary-age children."18 Elementary school students in particular have difficulty distinguishing "the line between school-endorsed speech and merely allowable speech" because they are so "young" and "impressionable."19 And, because of this, elementary schools are an especially inappropriate forum for any advancement of religious views.20
+This Bill Does Not Distinguish Between Elementary and Secondary School Policy

+A further problem with this bill is its failure to distinguish between policies for religious expression in secondary and elementary schools.
+Courts applying the Establishment Clause have explained: "In elementary schools, the concerns animating the coercion principle are at their strongest because of the impressionability of young elementary-age children."
+Elementary school students in particular have difficulty distinguishing "the line between school-endorsed speech and merely allowable speech" because they are so "young" and "impressionable."
+And, because of this, elementary schools are an especially inappropriate forum for any advancement of religious views.
+Courts have also held that the free speech rights of elementary school students are limited as compared to secondary school students.
+Because elementary school students inherently have a lower level of emotional maturity than older students, it is appropriate for school officials to maintain a tighter control of the type of expression allowed within the classroom.